 Only after Sakai submission of results will an accuracy grade be calculated by the Instructor.
-If the Instructor finds a calculation error [or has to ask a student to double check their work due to invalid results] in the student's Sakai submission a 15-point deduction is applied to the "fixed" [re-submitted work].
+If the Instructor finds a calculation error [or has to ask a student to double check their work due to invalid results] in the student's Sakai submission a 10-point deduction is applied to the "fixed" [re-submitted work].
 A student must submit revised data if Instructor finds a mistake or other errors in the calculations/results.
 Therefore, try to ask Instructor and TA questions before submitting results in Sakai.
 We are very friendly and helpful, but we must know you need the help in order to assist you.
 Unknown numbers must be a part of the results submission or accuracy will not be graded [all Sakai results submissions have directions to tell you exactly what to submit].
 Lab experiments must be completed sequentially as defined in the laboratory schedule.
-For Iron, ATR-IR, % Tartrazine and Polyprotic Acid there is a chance to work with one lab partner.
+For Iron, Refractive Index, and Polyprotic Acid there is a chance to work with one lab partner.
 Teamwork in science is very common.
-Both student are expected to put in equal effort in completing the wet chemistry and data analysis.
-Graded accuracy of laboratory work will determine 57.66 % of the course grade.
+Graded accuracy of laboratory work will determine 53.90 % of the course grade.